 Kevin Norman joined the Yale coaching staff in August 2010.

-Over the past five seasons with Norman aboard as an assistant the team has improved not only in the Ivy League but on the national level.
-Over the last three seasons the Bulldogs have a 30-9 dual meet record, including a win over Big 10 power Penn State during the 2014-2015 season.
-This was Yale’s first win over a Big 10 school since their 1942 win over Michigan.
-The Bulldogs have also had four NCAA qualifiers over the past two seasons as well as a 2015 Honorable Mention All-American.
+Over the past six seasons with Norman aboard as an assistant the team has improved not only in the Ivy League but on the national level.
+Over the last three seasons the Bulldogs have a 36-12 dual meet record, including two wins over Big 10 power Penn State in 2015 and 2016.
+The Bulldogs have also had six NCAA qualifiers over the past two seasons as well as a 2016 All-American.

 Norman has also played a significant role in Yale’s recent recruiting success.
 Yale’s 2014 recruiting class was ranked the 15th best class in the nation by Collegeswimming.com, the third straight year a Yale recruiting class was ranked in the top 25.
 This talent has led to nearly every school record being held by current Yale swimmers, a third-place finish at the 2015 Ivy League Championships with 1,162 points (the most Yale has scored at the championship meet since 2002) and four swimmers earning All-Ivy honors in 2015.

 Norman came to Yale from the University of the South, where he was an assistant coach, helping both the men’s and women’s teams to top-four finishes at the SCAC Championships.
 The Tigers finished the year with 14 All-Conference performances and an NCAA Division III All-American.
 In addition, Norman led the team’s strength and conditioning program and worked with all swimmers, particularly focusing on the distance group.